-Sign up for the National Crime Victims' Rights Week Subscription List to receive to receive information about future National Crime Victims' Rights Week commemorations and information about the National Crime Victims' Service Awards.
+Sign up for the National Crime Victims' Rights Week Subscription List to receive email updates about future National Crime Victims' Service Awards Ceremonies and other National Crime Victims' Rights Week updates.

 Visit the OVC Gallery to view information and watch videos about award recipients from this year and previous years.